 Changing passenger names on train tickets

-It's not usually possible to change the name on a booking once tickets have been issued, but you may still be able to travel on the ticket.
-The deciding factor is whether your tickets are 'nominative' or not.
+It's not usually possible to change the name on a booking after you've paid, but don't worry!
+You may be able to travel on the ticket.
+The deciding factor is whether your tickets are "nominative" or not.

 - Non-nominative: Anyone can travel on non-nominative tickets as long as they are permitted to travel on the same fare type e.g. an adult, senior or child can travel on an adult ticket, but an adult cannot travel on a child or senior ticket.

 Can I change the name on my ticket?

 |Operator||Nominative / Non-nominative||Name change allowed?||Can someone else use my ticket?|

 *Not all Italo tickets permit name changes.
 You should check the specific fare conditions associated with your ticket.

 What if I made a typo?

 Variations such as abbreviated names, typos or spelling mistakes aren’t usually a problem.
 The ticket inspector (if they notice) will recognise that it's simply human error.
 Just make sure you carry ID.